Know Thyself – The Beginning of Wisdom NOSCE TE IPSUM

 Cities, they have noted, cut us off from these natural rhythms, the Life-Truths of Natural Law today as they did in the past.
 One writer in the early 1900s described cities as a polyp upon the landscape parasitically drawing in resources from the environment and producing an unsustainable amount of garbage and poisons in our environment from too many people being too close together and detached from nature.
 Yet another described the continuing migration from the country to the cities as a “convoy of death” that had to be stopped if humanity was to stay healthy and vibrant.

-These may sound extreme but they recognized that as people became more and more cut off from nature and natural rhythms (and dare I say God?ii) they become weaker, more insecure, and less healthy.
-Could it be that the steel and electronics that surround us interfere with the natural rhythms and electrical fields of my mind and body?
-I don’t know, as far as I know, no one has studied that.
-But, in my experience from armored vehicles even if I would be ten feet or more from the tank and in the woods, I could meditate effectively and productively but inside it?
-Not so much.
-Cities may not be as condensed an experience of steel and man-made surroundings that I have experienced in the military but instead of a few meters, they can extend for miles.
+Cities may not be as condensed an experience of steel and man-made surroundings as I have experienced in the military, but they can extend for miles rather than a few meters.
 What does that do to the energy fields and natural rhythms we have evolved to be a part of?
 If being in nature helps us to center and resets our body’s natural health and rhythms what does that say about living in a large city?
 We don’t know but the massive social disturbances since the time of the ancient Hebrews and Egyptians far before even the Roman Empire tells us that these disturbed people always arise in cities.
 Rural movements may arise to resist activities forced on them by cities but they don’t usually riot, destroy things, and trample one another like a herd of panicked animals.

-There are no more hurried or stressful environments than large cities (unless you count combat, fire, or police response – my Captain once told me our job consisted of great periods of boredom and inactivity interspersed with desperate moments of survival).
-Especially today.
+There are no more hurried or stressful environments than large cities (unless you count combat, fire, or police response – my Captain once told me our job consisted of great periods of boredom and inactivity interspersed with desperate moments geared toward survival).
+Especially today this can be true.
 And with the current state of the world, they are even more so.
-From this natural science, we have learned that the confusion, anger, violence, despair, sickness, and malaise of modern society is exacerbated by our gathering together in cities of concrete and steel, surrounded by unnatural electrical fields, eating highly processed foods, lacking in nutrients, and cut off from the natural rhythms our species has evolved as a part of.
-You can do something to mitigate this by meditation, surrounding yourself with plants, and spending renewing weekends in nature.
-However, we never should let ourselves get into this state of exhaustion and stress in the first place.
-In many ways, our modern society, our way of life, our food, and our environment is quite toxic.
+From this natural science, we have learned that the confusion, anger, violence, despair, sickness, and malaise of modern society is exacerbated by our gathering together in cities of concrete and steel, surrounded by unnatural electrical fields, eating highly processed foods, lacking in nutrients, and cut off from the natural rhythms our species has evolved as a part of [edited in December 2025 – recent medical reports have revealed that most people in the developed world have microplastics in their blood absorbed not only from our environment but from all the plastics used in our food service and production.
+Young people don’t realize that our extensive plastics industry was actually the oil industry.
+This industry was geared up for World War II and after the war we needed to redirect this industry to peace time use.
+For that reason marketing began to convince people that “plastics” were more healthy than paper, glass, or wood packaging and that using plastic would save the trees and protect people from shards of glass.
+As usual, the “environmental” solutions they offered “for our well-being” actually enhanced their profits and compromised the very health of people they claimed to protect.

 While some advocate simply returning to a simpler life without the technology and bustle, reconnecting with nature, and just turning your back on “the rat race.”
 There is another way.